If you made it out o The Quarry, then you’ll likely enjoy these other interactive games in 2023. Be warned, some are even more frightening.

 Another from Supermassive Games here, and we’re cheating a bit because The Dark Pictures Anthology is actually several interactive horror games.
 In truth, we could have filled this list with them.
 Think of it a bit like American Horror Story, in that every chapter is a new tale, but with similar themes and bearing a stylistic resemblance to what’s come before.

 Unlike The Quarry and Until Dawn, the DPA games aren’t teen slashers, but they are a similar type of experience.
 What’s fun about this series of games though is the horror is broader, you never quite know what way it’s going to go and what genres it will borrow from.
-There are currently three games available, Man of Medan (2019), Little Hope (2020), and House of Ashes (2021).
+There are currently three games available, Man of Medan (2019), Little Hope (2020), House of Ashes (2021) and the Devil in Me (2022)

-The next chapter, The Devil in Me is coming in 2022, and another five games are reportedly in development for the series.
+The next chapter, Directive 8020 is likely coming in 2023, and another five games are reportedly in development for the series.
 Each is a little shorter than The Quarry, but is still a full interactive horror game in its own right.
 What’s nice, is The Dark Pictures Anthology isn’t as well known as Until Dawn.
 So, many players who enjoyed it, and its spiritual successor (The Quarry), were pleasantly surprised to learn that there was more interactive spookiness from the same developers.

 The Walking Dead (Telltale)